 I was particularly interested in seeing the cars around the USA, having been a fan of “yank-tanks” for many years – we used to own a 1974 Camaro back in the mid 80’s.
 So here is a collection of some of the more interesting ones we saw on our travels, starting with our own hire cars.

-My pretty much only role in arranging the whole 5 week trip was to select the hire car, or cars.
+Pretty much my only role in arranging the whole 5 week trip was to select the hire car, or cars.
 We were expecting to do the best part of 4,000 miles working our way from Salt Lake City to San Francisco via 12 states, followed by a few hundred miles along the Pacific Coast Highway from San Francisco to San Diego.

 So I felt a big, comfortable SUV would be ideal for the long haul up through the mountainous territories from Salt Lake.
 We were also mindful that there was potential for ice and snow on parts of the route.
 Initially we requested a Chevy Tahoe (“or equivalent”, as they always say).
 I had a nervous wait as we arrived at Avis in Salt Lake in case the “equivalent” was a Toyota, or Nissan etc.